 Each strand in the Next Generation Science Standards is a collection of standards with common themes and ideas.
 Each strand covers a topic in middle school science.
 They usually go nicely together in a storyline or science bundle.
 For Middle School Science there are 16 strands each with a different topic.
 Middle School Science Strands by Topic These strands cover Earth and Space Science, Life Science, Physical Science, and Engineering.

 Planning for science instruction can be overwhelming, but you don’t have to worry!
 I have done all the planning for you.
 I have created science bundles for each of the 16 strands of middle school science.
-Each bundle covers one strand or topic of NGSS for middle school science.
+Each bundle covers one DCI or topic of NGSS for middle school science.
 Each bundle is also discounted by 20%!
 My bundles include units that are complete and contain lesson plans, labs, slide shows, reading passages, and follow-up pages.

 My middle school science resources use phenomena, and the three dimensions of science: science and engineering practices, crosscutting concepts, and disciplinary core ideas.
 Students will be engaged in making sense of science.
 You will love having science resources created by someone who understands the Next Generation Science Standards.

 My bundles can be purchased here on Teaching Science or in my TPT Store.
 They are the same resources either way.
+Both provide you with a secure checkout and a 20% discount on bundles.

 The Next Generation Science Standards (NGSS) are K–12 science content standards.
 Standards set the expectations for what students should know and be able to do.
 The NGSS were developed by states to improve science education for all students.

 A goal for developing the NGSS was to create a set of research-based, up-to-date K–12 science standards.
-These standards give local educators the flexibility to design classroom learning experiences that stimulate students’ interests in science and prepares them for college, careers, and citizenship.
+These standards give local educators the flexibility to design classroom learning experiences that stimulate students’ interests in science and prepare them for college, careers, and citizenship.

 Teaching science can be the best part of your day.
 Let me do the planning for you!